Unifying reciprocal and real space atomic dynamics in dilute gases

-With these temperature dependent normal modes, we next consider their lifetimes and connection to dynamic properties.
+With these temperature dependent normal modes, we next consider their lifetimes and connection to dynamic properties for dilute gases for the first time.
 In solids, normal mode lifetimes represent how energy autocorrelation of vibrational excitations or phonons decays over time.
 In an oscillator, its energy fluctuates between potential and kinetic energies in a periodic manner.
 As such, we obtain an oscillatory exponential decay for a mode kinetic energy autocorrelation as $\cos^2(\omega t)e^{-\frac{t}{\tau}}$ where $\omega$ is the radial vibrational frequency and $\tau$ is the mode lifetime \cite{mcgaughey_phonon_2006, moon_collective_2024, feng_quantum_2016, zhou_quantitatively_2015-2}.
-In contrast, for the single-component dilute gases considered here, we expect a purely monotonic exponential decay without oscillations.
+In contrast, for the single-component dilute gases considered here, we hypothesize a purely monotonic exponential decay without oscillations.
 This reflects the continuously evolving atomic environment and the absence of restoration that would return the system toward its initial configuration.
 Beyond characterizing energy decay, normal mode lifetimes in dilute gases can therefore be interpreted as a measure of how long the initial structural configuration and the associated forces remain correlated in time.

-We calculated individual mode kinetic energy of our dilute argon systems as $\frac{1}{2}\dot{Q}_i(t)^2$ where $\dot{Q}_i(t)$ is the time derivative of normal mode coordinate for a mode $i$ and is given by
+We calculated individual mode kinetic energy ($KE_i$) of our dilute argon systems as $\frac{1}{2}\dot{Q}_i(t)^2$ where $\dot{Q}_i(t)$ is the time derivative of normal mode coordinate for a mode $i$ and is given by